Thornaby F.C.

-Thornaby have played all their games at Teesdale Park throughout their history, despite an arson attack in 2023.
-Thornaby wear blue shirts at home and are the only football club in the UK to host both men and women sides equally across social media and at the ground.

 History

 The club was established in 1980 when Stockton Cricket Club's football team joined the Wearside Football League.
 The club were known as Stockton until 2000.

 In 2005–06, they finished 17th out of 21 in the Northern League Division One, but were demoted to Northern League Division Two due to the poor quality of their ground.
 Their ground, Teesdale Park, was formally Head Wrightson athletic ground and was a cricket field.

 Manager Ray Morton was appointed in season 2008–09.
 They finished 20th in season 2008–09 and reached the quarter-finals of the Ernest Armstrong Second Division Cup being beaten by eventual finalists Sunderland RCA.
 In season 2009–10 they reached the final of the Ernest Armstrong 2nd division cup being beaten 3–1 in extra time by Whitehaven A.F.C. having played all the second half and extra time with 10 players due to a sending off after 47 mins.
 In season 2010–11 they finished 14th.
 In June 2012 they appointed Neil Radigan as manager for season 2012–13 initially with Ray Morton as assistant but he was replaced with Paul Edwards in September 2012, and they finished 19th and also the same position in season 2013–14.
 In May 2014 they appointed Paul Edwards as manager who had been assistant to Neil Radigan since 2012 with Mark Horkan as assistant, they finished season 2014–15 in 7th position the highest for several years.

 The ground has seen widespread development – security fencing has been erected and the Teesdale Park site now has a teen shelter, fitness trail, nature trail and some wooden owl statues funded from a National Lottery Community spaces lottery grant to enable the site to be developed for the community.
 The Football club have also been given funding for a new community room by the Stockton council run Eastern area partnership board, the ground has hosted a forest school on the Park for local schools and groups and a recent grant from the FA has seen the changing rooms and floodlights upgraded to high standards.
 The club were awarded the Northern league hospitality award in 2014.